What's Inside

 Below, we cover what to include within a bridge letter, who issues the bridge letter, plus a template you can use to create your own.

-A bridge letter is a document that covers the gap between your last SOC 2 report and your customer’s calendar or fiscal year-end.
+A bridge letter (also known as a gap letter) is a document that covers the gap between your last SOC 2 report and your customer’s calendar or fiscal year-end.
 Since SOC reports typically last for six to 12 months, your report timeframe may not perfectly overlap with your customer’s calendar or fiscal year.
 The letters are meant to cover a short duration—typically no more than three months.

-Also known as gap letters, a bridge letter is used to communicate to customers whether or not material changes were made to your internal controls during the period covered by the letter.
-While bridge letters don’t replace a SOC 2 report, they can help prove your security posture to customers as you await your next SOC audit process.
+While bridge letters don’t replace a SOC 2 report, they can help prove your security posture to customers as you await your next audit process.

 A few elements that are considered standard in a bridge letter include:

 Your organization provides the bridge letter.
-The auditor who performed your SOC examination will not create or provide a bridge letter on your behalf because they’re unaware of the operating effectiveness of your controls beyond the SOC 2 reporting period.
+The CPA firm that performed your SOC examination will not create or provide a bridge letter on your behalf because they’re unaware of the operating effectiveness of your controls beyond the SOC 2 reporting period.
 They’re also not aware of any changes that may have been made to your internal controls.

 To ensure you check all the boxes of what to include within your bridge letter, we’ve created two editable templates—one if you have no material changes to your internal controls and another if you have material changes to convey to your customer.